Balance Roll-On

 Aromatherapy in Clinical Use

-Dr. Jean Valnet, a French military doctor, used essential oils to treat wounds and infections and aromatherapy is introduced into mainstream medical discussions in Europe.
+Dr. Jean Valnet, a French military doctor, used essential oils to treat wounds and infections.
+Aromatherapy is introduced into mainstream medical discussions in Europe.

 Growing Scientific Validation